ayomawdb/ayomaonline.com/_posts/2019-07-11-colombo-white-hat-security-ctf001-walk-through.md

 > Try to be hackthebox.eu

 There was one feedback that said so.
-We honestly don't want to do that or compete with HackTheBox.
+We value such feedback a lot!
+However, we honestly don't want to compete with HackTheBox.
 If you want that level of a challenge and if you have the required skill-set, HackTheBox is already there and it's a great platform to practice.
 I myself am a VIP member.

 Not everyone is there yet.
-The complicated it becomes at first, someone who has the potential to become a great hacker might loose the interest.
+The complicated it becomes at first, someone who has the potential to become a great security researcher / hacker might loose the interest.

 Due to the same reason we created multiple paths within the CTF.
-If a player missed one flag (or one path), s/he can still get at least over 50% of the flags.
+If a player miss one flag (or one path), s/he can still get at least over 50% of the flags.

 > Let's help the new comers to gradually gain the phase.
 Doing so, we can also increase the presence of Sri Lankans in HackTheBox!